This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Don’t underestimate the power of fresh herbs in your smoothies!
 Mint, parsley, cilantro, and basil can add a refreshing and unique flavor profile while providing vitamins, minerals, and antioxidants.

-How to use them: Add a small handful of fresh herbs to your blend.
+How to use: Add a small handful of fresh herbs to a Pineapple Mint Smoothie or a Citrus Cilantro Smoothie.
 Start with milder herbs like mint and gradually experiment with others.

 superfood adaptogens in bowls next to packets of Four Sigmatic products.